 NOTE: The extra logic 1s are an enhancement to the J1850 protocol which forces a byte boundary condition fault.
-This is helpful in preventing noise on the J1850 bus from corrupting a message.
+This is helpful in preventing noise from going onto the J1850 bus from a corrupted message.

 TMIFR0 - Transmit Multiple Byte IFR without CRC (Type 3) Bit